Sim00n/kingdom/README.md

 Kingdom
 =======

-Testing and dicking around with java and networking.
+Testing and messing around with java and networking.
 The game is made following a tutorial by TheCherno.
 Networking, chats, server, etc. done solely by me and probably breaking every rule of organized, clean programming.
 Oh well ... gotta learn somehow.